University of Pennsylvania Graduate School of Education: History

 From its earliest days, the University of Pennsylvania has prepared teachers to lead the schools of the country.
 This was a primary purpose of Benjamin Franklin's Public Academy of Philadelphia, and it has continued to influence the work of the University throughout its history.
 Education classes were first held at Penn in 1893, and a professorship in education was created two years later in 1895.
 The full-fledged school of education was established as a separate school within the university in 1914, initially conferring only Bachelor of Science in Education degrees.
 The school of education conferred its first Bachelor of Science in Education degrees in 1915 on three men and three women.
 The school quickly embraced the necessity of research on education practices, and instituted Master of Science in Education and Doctor of Education degree programs in 1930 and 1943, respectively.
 Since then, Penn GSE has grown to include Master of Philosophy in Education, Doctor of Education, and Doctor of Philosophy in Education programs and house several departments, centers, and initiatives.

 Facilities

 When the school was founded, its offices and classrooms were located in College Hall, one of the first buildings of Penn's West Philadelphia campus.
 Its library was located in Fisher-Bennett Hall but was soon merged into Van Pelt Library.
 In 1940, GSE moved to Eisenlohr Hall, located a few blocks west on Walnut Street.
 Penn acquired additional space in the rowhouse next door, which was known as the Eisenlohr Annex Building.

 Penn GSE moved into the Education Building, where it still is today, in 1966.
 Currently, Eisenlohr Hall serves as the President's house and the Eisenlohr Annex is home to Penn's creative writing center.

 Academics

 Penn GSE offers 20 different master's degrees in programs ranging from Higher Education to Counseling and Mental Health Services.
 It also offers 15 doctorate degrees, in both education and philosophy.
+Programs include: